 Open Enrollment for Obamacare health insurance lasts about three months.
 If you missed your opportunity to purchase subsidized coverage, or simply forgot, there are several low-cost options that will allow you to get covered quickly and inexpensively.
-And you may not have to answer any medical questions.
+You may not have to answer any medical questions, and comprehensive benefits can be provided.

 If you are in perfect health and do not qualify for a federal tax credit, many plans are available from the top-rated companies.
 Policies with higher deductibles will provide low-cost options that make more financial sense.
 If there are current medical issues, several policies can still be purchased.
 Of course, for the proper treatment of chronic and ongoing conditions, a plan from a major insurer will cover more of the expenses.